cairis-platform/cairis/about.md

 ## Why do I need CAIRIS? ##

-No-one disagrees that security should be considered as early as possible when designing software, but how do you do this productively, i.e. without getting in the way of the business of understanding the software's core functional goals?
+No-one disagrees that security should be considered as early as possible when designing software, but how do you do this productively, i.e. without security getting in the way of the business of understanding the software's core functional goals?

 CAIRIS helps by supporting the usability, security, and requirements engineering activities that one might use at the initial stages of a project.
 If you're undertaking these activities then you're collecting data that needs to go somewhere.
 By using CAIRIS as a repository for this data, you will benefit from CAIRIS' automatic analysis and visualisation capabilities.